Articles

 Five Scenario Modeling Methods for Better Forecasting

-• By Brooke Ballenger
+- By Brooke Ballenger

-• Published: 9/27/2021
+- Published: 9/27/2021

 Finance’s response to unpredictability is to be prepared for everything by holding multiple points of view simultaneously.
 But how can you act on that and build into your finance toolkit?

-In a session at this year’s AFP FinNext Asia, Scenario Modeling for Better Forecasting in Excel, Danielle Stein Fairhurst of Plum Solutions describes techniques to embrace uncertainty in decision-making by using practical examples and applying standard Excel functionality to build scenarios.
+In a session at AFP FinNext Asia, Scenario Modeling for Better Forecasting in Excel, Danielle Stein Fairhurst of Plum Solutions describes techniques to embrace uncertainty in decision-making by using practical examples and applying standard Excel functionality to build scenarios.

-Fairhurst begins the session by explaining the definition of a financial model: it is a tool that simplifies a large, complex system so that you can study possible outcomes and solutions to a real-world financial problem.
+Fairhurst begins the session by explaining the definition of a financial model: It is a tool that simplifies a large, complex system so that you can study possible outcomes and solutions to a real-world financial problem.
 This differs from a spreadsheet which is a catch-all term for anything built in a spreadsheet application; it could be anything containing data and is usually a single-purpose standalone report.
 A financial model is more structured, dynamic, uses relationships between variables and contains hypothetical outcomes.

 Scenarios, sensitivities and What-if analysis